c1im4cu5/Crypto_Predictions/README.md

 Algorithm will need to load tensorflow; which will take some time.
 Furthermore, user will need to wait for epochs to run.
 Total run time could exceed ten minutes. <p>

 # Issues <br>
 API is designed to be run from a server to supply output and eventually link with RapidAPI.
-GCP cannot currently handle tensorflow.
-Heroku will require a rework of requirements.txt (and may still not work).
-AWS could probably run the API.
+GCP and Heroku will require a rework of requirements.txt (and may still not work).
 For now, if downloaded, user would need to run it from localserver.<p>

 # Contributing <br>
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to added/altered.